SBC-Utrecht/pytom-match-pick/docs/Developers.md

 ```

 With RELION5 compatibility mode in `pytom_extract_candidates.py` the star file
-columns are this (correcting the position in to Angstrom and relative to the
+columns slightly change.
+The positions are here relative to the tomogram center
-tomogram center):
+and in Angstrom instead of nr. of voxels:

 ```
 # Created by the starfile Python package (version x.x.x) at xx:xx:xx on xx/xx/xxxx